Over 1.8 million people see my pins on Pinterest every single month which translates to a steady stream of visitors to my blog.

 I was barely making any money through Frost + Sun, so hiring a virtual assistant or consultant wasn’t possible yet, nor was leaving my corporate job.

-And I’m not about to get rid of my family – that’s just savage.
+And I’m not about to get rid of my family and friends – that’s just brutal.

 That left growing traffic as my only option, but even alone that goal was overwhelming to manage.